 Best of all: as an expat in Germany, you get full access to the healthcare system, just as every other German citizen does.

 Before you set foot in Germany you’ll be faced with the decision of which health insurance to choose.
-No worries, we will guide you through the jungle of health insurance companies, explain how it works and what costs are involved, so you can easily choose your health insurance!
+No worries, we will guide you through the jungle of health insurance companies, explain how it works and the costs for health insurance in Germany, so you can easily choose your health insurance!

 This obviously does not necessarily mean that it’s the best match for you.
 However, if you’d like to choose private health insurance, there’s a number of criteria you’ll have to fulfill: